Andrew Moloney

-Andrew Moloney is an Australian professional boxer who held the WBA (Regular) super-flyweight title in 2020, having previously held the interim title since 2019.
+Andrew Moloney (born 10 January 1991) is an Australian professional boxer who held the WBA (Regular) super-flyweight title in 2020, having previously held the interim title since 2019.
 At regional level he held the WBA Oceania bantamweight title from 2016 to 2017 and the Commonwealth super-flyweight title in 2017.
 As an amateur, he won a gold medal at the 2014 Commonwealth Games in the flyweight division.
 As of June 2020, he is ranked as the world’s seventh best active super-flyweight by The Ring magazine, eighth by the Transnational Boxing Rankings Board and ninth by BoxRec.

 Amateur career

 Moloney represented Australia at two Commonwealth Games in 2010 and 2014.

 Moloney also competed in the 2009 World Amateur Boxing Championships, the 2011 World Amateur Boxing Championships, and the 2013 AIBA World Boxing Championships.

 In his amateur career, Moloney has won 7 state and 7 national titles.

 2014 Commonwealth Games

 Moloney qualified for the 2014 Commonwealth Games after claiming the Australian national amateur flyweight title.

 He progressed through the preliminary bouts with a unanimous 3-0 win over Waisu Taiwo (Nigeria), before facing Northern Ireland's Ruairi Dalton in the quarterfinal stage, where he again progressed with a 3-0 decision.

 Moloney then faced the hometown favourite Reece McFadden of Scotland, where Moloney adopted a patient gameplan to upset the Scot 2-1 on the judge's scorecards to progress through to the final.

 The gold medal bout, staged at the SEC Armadillo, was contested with Pakistan's Muhammad Waseem.
 Moloney scored a unanimous 3-0 decision to claim the gold medal.